wolfborg/anitransfer/README.md

 `--skip-confirm`: Skip any confirmation prompts that show up, still tries initial search for entries.

-`--with-links`: Displays links to found MyAnimeList entries to help with manual confirmation.
+`--with-mal-links`: Displays links to found MyAnimeList entries to help with manual confirmation.

-`--with-info`: Displays entry info for found MyAnimeList entries to help with manual confirmation.
+`--with-mal-info`: Displays entry info for found MyAnimeList entries to help with manual confirmation.
+Requires MAL API flag enabled.

+`--selenium`: Launches a selenium web browser to automatically check Anime Planet info.

 `--open-tabs`: Opens the Anime Planet and MyAnimeList search tabs in your browser during manual confirmation.